 The Lodge has a large upper and lower deck with tables, chairs, swings, and hot tub, that wraps around three sides of the house.
 The lower deck leads to the steps going to the lake.
 There is a another large detached deck just above the private boat dock with seating and a picnic table.

 The lodge offers a treasure trove of outdoor actives to enjoy.
 Bring your own boat or rent one at the nearby Marina and enjoy fishing, swimming, and skiing on Douglas Lake.
 There's plenty of parking for vehicles and boats/trailers and there is a private boat dock with swim ladder.
+The point has a gently sloped access to the lake- great for swimming.
 PLEASE READ INFORMATION BELOW DESCRIBING WATER LEVELS.
 DOUGLAS LAKE IS CONTROLLED BY TVA.
 Not on the lake?
 You can stroll along the private walking trails, build a fire in the outdoor beautiful stone fire pit, enjoy a soak in the hot tub, play basketball or cornhole and much more!